rtwolfe/portfolio/README.md

 ---

-## 14. Passport — Agent Passport Generator
+## 16. Passport — Agent Passport Generator

-**The agent passport generator.
-Reads any AI agent artifact and produces a structured Agent Passport — a self-contained HTML document that tells you exactly what the agent is.**
+**The documentation generator.
+Reads any agent artifact, produces a self-contained HTML Agent Passport.**

-> The problem: agent artifacts come in dozens of formats — Castellan YAML, LangChain Python, CrewAI configs, raw system prompts, MCP manifests, OpenAI Agents SDK — and there's no standard way to document what an agent is, how it's configured, what tools it has access to, and what governance gaps exist.
-You need a way to produce a canonical, human-readable identity document for any agent, regardless of framework.
+Passport reads any AI agent artifact and produces structured **Agent Passports** — self-contained HTML documents that document exactly what an agent is, how it's configured, what tools and capabilities it has, and what governance gaps exist.

-Passport is a **Charlotte-compiled multi-phase system** that reads any AI agent artifact and produces structured Agent Passports.
-It identifies the framework format, extracts identity and behavior configuration, maps capabilities and tools, documents constraints and guardrails, and flags what's configured versus what's merely implied.
-The passport is the difference between "we think the agent has guardrails" and "here's exactly what's configured and what's missing."

-### What It Produces

-- **Agent Identity** — name, version, provider, model, framework, compilation status
-- **Behavior Configuration** — system prompt analysis, persona definition, communication style
-- **Capabilities & Tools** — tool inventory with permission levels and blast radius assessment
-- **Constraints & Guardrails** — explicit guardrail blocks vs. implied behavior boundaries
-- **Memory & State** — persistence configuration, context window management, state handling
-- **Orchestration Patterns** — multi-agent coordination, delegation chains, handoff protocols
-- **Governance Gaps** — what's not defined, what's implied but not enforced, what's missing

-### Design Principles

-- **Configured vs. implied** — obsessive distinction between what's explicitly configured and what's merely implied by context
-- **Framework-agnostic** — reads Castellan YAML, LangChain, LangGraph, CrewAI, AutoGen, OpenAI Agents SDK, Google ADK, MCP manifests, and raw system prompts
+- **Multi-framework** — Castellan YAML, LangChain, LangGraph, CrewAI, AutoGen, OpenAI Agents SDK, Google ADK, MCP manifests, raw system prompts
+- **Configured vs. implied** — obsessive distinction between what is explicitly configured and what is merely assumed
+- **Governance gaps** — flags missing kill switches, absent HITL checkpoints, undefined autonomy ceilings, missing audit trails
-- **Documentation, not evaluation** — produces passports, not opinions.
-Trustworthy because it reports what's there, not what should be
+- **Documentation, not evaluation** — trustworthy because it reports what's there, not what should be

-### Architecture

-Charlotte-compiled multi-phase system (9 blocks, 8,014 tokens) with field extraction pipeline and HTML passport rendering.

 <div align="center">

-`Compiled prompt system` · `4,676 lines`
+`Charlotte-Compiled Agent` · `4,676 lines`

 </div>